The history of Irish coffee involves a chef, a travel writer, and a journey around the world - but you can easily make

 If you have just half a day to explore The City, here's the perfect Wren-themed itinerary.

 Do you have the world's shortest London layover- but cling to big travel dreams?
 Here's how you can see London in three hours or less.

 Have you ever dreamed of being transported to another country for even just a few hours?
 How amazing would it be to wake up to breakfast in Paris or close the day with a nightcap in Rio?
 I love long trips, but there's also an intoxicating allure to the whirlwind visit, getting just a tantalizing taste of what a city has to offer.
 And lately, I've been thinking about the flavors of London.
 Specifically an ultra-short London layover.

 I have a good friend who we'll refer to as Graeme (because that is in fact his name!) who recently did just that.
-He had the briefest of layovers in London while on route to another European city.
+He had a super short London stopover while on route to another European city.
 A layover so short that we even pondered if it was worth his time to leave the airport at all!
 In general, I rarely recommend layovers where you have less than 4 hours of leisure time but such sensible practicalities are lost on a wild soul like Graeme, who was determined to see London for the very first time.

 And now Graeme isn't the only traveler I know who's embracing a lickety-split layover in London - my friend Valerie is considering it too!
 So if Graeme and Val sounds just like you and you have a devil-may-care approach to layovers - or if you simply have extremely limited free time to see the city on a business trip - here's what you can do in London when you have just three hours, plus a few options to extend your day if you have five to six hours.